RafvanderVeeken/BFP-code-repository-Raf-van-der-Veeken/README.md

 Further extension of this module should firstly aim towards implementing the scattering source term, after which extension into higher-dimensional domains may be considered.

-Lastly, this code has been made with substantial direct and indirect help from Timo Bogaarts.
+Lastly, this code has been made with substantial direct and indirect help from Timo Bogaarts; so thank you, Timo.

 - R.K.K. van der Veeken